Last Updated June 2025

 Getting around Sintra

 There are two buses that run different loops to the castles in Sintra.
-I recommend deciding which castles you plan on seeing the day before your visit.
+I recommend deciding which castles you plan to see the day before your visit.
 You can buy the corresponding bus tickets the day you arrive, either on the bus or at the train station.

 The buses run approximately every 15 minutes in summer and every 20 minutes in winter.
 Note that they tend to get busy in summer!
-You can alternatively walk (important to note the castles are far apart) or take a tuk-tuk (but negotiate your fare).
+You can alternatively walk, though the castles are far apart, or take a tuk-tuk, but negotiate your fare.
 Here’s the breakdown of each bus route:

 - Sintra Train Station